 After I started doing all of these things I finally saw a flower spike starting to grow.
 Very exciting moment!
 Things just kept on developing from there and now my plant has buds and is close to flowering.

 The progress pictures show different stages of growth up until now.
-Just to give an idea on the timeline the first signs of growth began in April and the last photo with the flower buds was taken beginning of June.
-Once the flowers bloom I will update my post to show off the beauty!
+Just to give an idea on the timeline the first signs of growth began in April and the last photo with the unopened flower buds was taken beginning of June.
+It’s mid June and the blooms have begun to open.

 If there’s any questions you might have I will do my best to share whatever I know. if you try these steps please let us know how it goes!
 I also found a lot of great orchid supplies including pots & planting media here.